Choral: Object-Oriented Choreographic Programming: Related Work, Discussion, and Future Work

-\paragraph{Higher-Order Choreographies} Interpreting choreographies as objects enables, for the first time, higher-order composition of choreographies that carry state (the fields of the objects): stateful choreographies (objects) can be passed as arguments.
-Stateful choreographies have been investigated before without higher-order composition---see, for example, the works \citep{CHY12,CH12,CM20}. \citet{DH12} studied how parameters that abstract choreographies can be expanded syntactically when state is not considered, and \citet{DGGLM17} explored a framework to replace choreographies with other choreographies at runtime to achieve adaptability: in neither system the choreographies can carry state, and both systems require a role to act as orchestrator to ``enter'' into a choreography (whereas in Choral, control is fully distributed).
+\paragraph{Higher-order choreographies} Interpreting choreographies as objects enables, for the first time, higher-order composition of choreographies that carry state (the fields of the objects): stateful choreographies (objects) can be passed as arguments.
+Stateful choreographies have been investigated before without higher-order composition -- see, for example, the works by \citet{CHY12,CH12,CM20}. \citet{DH12} studied how parameters that abstract choreographies can be expanded syntactically, but their choreographies cannot carry state and there must be a role that acts as an orchestrator to `enter' into a choreography (whereas in Choral, control is fully distributed).
 In the setting of multitier programming, \citet{WS19} introduced a module system to write multitier programs as compositions of submodules.
-Differently from Choral and the work by \citet{DH12}, their approach requires to fix roles statically, whereas in our case roles can be freely instantiated at runtime---for example, our merge sort example in \cref{sec:use_cases_merge_sort} exploits this feature when roles are exchanged in recursive calls.
+Differently from Choral and the work by \citet{DH12}, their approach requires fixing roles statically, whereas in our case roles can be freely instantiated at runtime -- for example, our merge sort example in \cref{sec:use_cases_merge_sort} exploits this feature when roles are exchanged in recursive calls.
 Our new data types might thus be interesting also in the setting of multitier programming.

-\paragraph{Fluid APIs from Choreographic Specifications} Previous work explored the automatic generation of fluid APIs that enforce following choreographies \citep{SDHY17}.
-Their choreography language cannot include computation, so it cannot express any of our use cases.
-Furthermore, their approach does not support modularity and API control, as we discussed more in detail in the Introduction.
-Thus, Choral brings two improvements.
-First, our APIs are more reusable: they change only if the source API is changed, not if the communication behaviour of a method is simply updated.
-Second, the APIs of our compiled Java code are more idiomatic: they are plain object APIs that look like the typical task-oriented APIs distributed by cloud vendors \citep{M08,W12}, which makes Choral a candidate drop-in replacement for current development practices.
+\paragraph{Choral's principles in other settings} The core idea in Choral's design is to have data types at multiple locations (the roles of the choreography): \code{T@(A_1, ...
+A_n)}.
+This information is the compass that guided us in lifting the various aspects of Java to the choreographic level and in designing our notion of projection.
+We believe that this idea can be easily applied to other object-oriented languages -- C\#, Kotlin, Scala, etc. -- by extending their types in the same way and retracing our steps.

+The applicability of this core idea goes even beyond object-oriented languages.
+Choral's first technical report and release~\citep{GMP20,choral:website} have already inspired the investigation of theories and implementations of functional choreographic programming languages~\citep{CGLMP21,HG22,SKK23,GHM23}.
+These studies confirm the generality of our approach: just like extending Java types with roles yields an object-oriented choreographic programming language (Choral), doing the same to the $\lambda$-calculus supports the development of a theory of functional choreographic programming~\citep{CGLMP21}.